-PHILOTIMO is also love of humanity …. a love of country and a love of family.
+PHILOTIMO is also the love of humanity …. a love of family and a love of community.

-For George and Elena, CALITHEA cares is one example of PHILOTIMO and how they hope to make a legacy.
+For Elena and George, CALITHEA cares is one example of PHILOTIMO and how they hope to make a legacy.
 And, with your help; together, we can make an impact and change the world for the better.

 And our ENTIRE community cares about us.

-In January of this year, our family received devastating news …. a diagnosis that would impact our entire family and especially our incredibly brave and youngest child, Elias.
+In January of 2019, our family received devastating news …. a diagnosis that would impact our entire family and especially our incredibly brave and youngest child, Elias.

-After noticing that our 12-year-old’s eye was twitching a lot, my wife and I decided that he should see his primary care doctor.
+After noticing that our 12-year-old’s eye was twitching a lot, my wife and I decided that he should see an Ophthalmologist.
 We did so and were then referred to Pittsburgh’s Children’s Hospital for an MRI.
-After additional testing and trip to St. Jude Children’s Research Center in Memphis, Tennessee, we received the grim diagnosis:
+After several brain biopsy surgeries and a trip to St. Jude Children’s Research Hospital in Memphis, Tennessee, we had received the grim diagnosis:

 You all are PHILOTIMO and you all are LOVED!

-St. Jude Children’s Research Center in Memphis, Tennessee is an extraordinary place.
+St. Jude Children’s Research Hospital in Memphis, Tennessee is an extraordinary place.